Afran Ismayilov

-Afran Ismayilov (Əfran İsmayılov, born on 8 October 1988) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan Premier League side Kapaz.
+Afran Ismayilov (Əfran İsmayılov, born on 8 October 1988) is an Azerbaijani professional football coach and a former midfielder who is an assistant coach with Araz-Naxçıvan.

 Early years

 Ismayilov was born in Baku, Azerbaijan, started playing football at age 8 and attended Neftchi Baku football school under Rovshan Gasimov.

 Career

 Club

 Ismayilov began his career at the FK Qarabağ academy in 2004 after being chosen as one of three talents among 1200 amateur players.
 He was one of key players for FK Qarabağ's good performances in club's 2010–11 UEFA Europa League qualification campaign, having scored 5 goals against opponents.

 In July 2014, Ismayilov moved to Khazar Lankaran along with Rauf Aliyev.
 After six months with Khazar, Ismayilov signed a six-month deal with Inter Baku.

 On 24 May 2018, Qarabağ announced that Ismayilov had been released by the club following expiration of his contract.

 On 11 June 2018, Ismayilov signed one-year contract with Sumgayit FK.

 On 13 August 2019, Ismayilov signed a one-year contract with Keşla FK.
 On 29 June, Keşla announced Ismayilov's contract hadn't been renewed and he'd left the club.